Indonesia reopens Bali airport as wind clears volcanic ash

 ‘UNPREDICTABLE’

-Singapore Airlines Ltd said it would resume flights while Australia’s Qantas Airways Ltd said it and budget arm Jetstar would run 16 flights to Australia on Thursday to ferry home 3,800 stranded customers.
+Singapore Airlines Ltd (SIAL.SI) said it would resume flights while Australia’s Qantas Airways Ltd (QAN.AX) said it and budget arm Jetstar would run 16 flights to Australia on Thursday to ferry home 3,800 stranded customers.

 Singapore Airlines and SilkAir were seeking approval to operate additional flights on Thursday, while budget offshoot Scoot said it would cease offering land and ferry transport to the city of Surabaya, on Java island, as it resumed flights to Bali.